duygdz/SIGN-LANGUAGE-DETECTION/README.md

+MERRY CHRISTMAS EVERYONE
+:santa::santa::santa:

-Hello this is our project -- SIGN LANGUAGE DETECTION
+this is our project :fire::laughing:SIGN LANGUAGE DETECTION:laughing::fire:

+:sparkles::sparkles::sparkles:Our team aim to give people with disabilities a special gift to communicate better in social life:sparkles::sparkles::sparkles:

-In order to do begin with this project we'll need to import following libraries
+In order to do begin with this project we'll need to import following libraries:

--tensorflow

--opencv

--mediapipe
+:point_right:tensorflow

+:point_right:opencv

+:point_right:mediapipe

+:point_right:numpy